 Sofia Sampaio (n.
 1972) is a senior research fellow at the Institute of Social Sciences of the University of Lisbon.
 She received a PhD in Cultural Studies from the University of Lisbon and an M.A. in Anglo-American Studies from the University of Porto.
 She has held posts as post-doctoral fellow (2009-2013) and assistant research fellow (2014-2018) at the Centre for Research in Anthropology (CRIA) of the Instituto Universitário de Lisboa (ISCTE-IUL), where she coordinated a research project on the Portuguese tourism film, in association with the National Archive of the Moving Images (ANIM) of the Portuguese Cinémathèque (Cinemateca Portuguesa–Museu do Cinema).
-She has been an associate graduate student at Goldsmiths College, University of London (2005), and a visiting scholar in the Department of Media and Cultural Studies, University of California Riverside (2011), and in the Departamento de Teoria dels Llenguatges i Ciències de la Comunicació, University of Valencia, Spain (2017).
 In 2019, she was a visiting research fellow in the School of Social Sciences of the Fundação Getúlio Vargas, in Rio de Janeiro, Brazil, with a project funded by the Brazilian National Council for Scientific and Technological Development (CNPq).
+She has been an associate graduate student at Goldsmiths College, University of London (2005), a visiting scholar in the Department of Media and Cultural Studies, University of California Riverside (2011), and in the Departamento de Teoria dels Llenguatges i Ciències de la Comunicació, University of Valencia, Spain (2017), and a FLAD Professor and visiting lecturer in the Department of Portuguese and Brazilian Studies of Brown University (2022).

-Dr Sampaio has conducted fieldwork in Portugal and Brazil to investigate the film culture and cine-touristic culture in Portugal, with a focus on the practices and the materiality of films as traveling objects.
+Dr Sampaio has conducted fieldwork in Portugal and Brazil to investigate Portuguese film culture, with a focus on the practices and materiality of films as traveling objects.
 Her research methods combine content analysis, multi-archival work, direct observation and interviews, at the crossroads of anthropology, media studies, film history and tourism studies.
-She has published articles and reviews in national and international peer-reviewed journals, edited the book Viagens, Olhares e Imagens: Portugal 1910-1980 (Cinemateca Portuguesa–Museu do Cinema, 2017) and guest-edited special issues for the Journal of Tourism and Cultural Change (2014), Cadernos de Arte e Antropologia (2014), Aniki: Revista Portuguesa da Imagem e Movimento (2016) and Etnográfica (in press).
+She has published articles and reviews in national and international peer-reviewed journals, edited the books Viagens, Olhares e Imagens: Portugal 1910-1980 (Cinemateca Portuguesa–Museu do Cinema, 2017) and A Propósito dos Outros Filmes: Encontros com o Arquivo de Imagens em Movimento (FGV Editora, 2022), and guest-edited special issues for the Journal of Tourism and Cultural Change (2014), Cadernos de Arte e Antropologia (2014), Aniki: Revista Portuguesa da Imagem e Movimento (2016) and Etnográfica (2021).

 Since May 2020 she is Editor-in-chief of Aniki: Portuguese Journal of the Moving Image.

-Keywords: Ethnography; filmmaking practices; creative work; moving image archives; Portuguese Cinema.
+Keywords: Ethnography; film production practices; creative work; moving image archives; Portuguese film culture; Portuguese film history.